martinsokoh72-dot/embedded_systems_project/README.md

 - Compile and upload firmware.
 - Open a serial terminal at the configured baud rate (e.g., 115200).
 - Rotate potentiometer to adjust fan speed;
-- monitor potentiometer set level and fan speed RPM in real-time.
+- Monitor potentiometer set level and fan speed RPM in real-time.

 Troubleshooting / Debugging: